ANFTechTeam/ANFCapacityManager/linux/README.md

 #### Permissions

-The ANFCapacityManager logic app's managed identity will need write permissions on your Azure NetApp Files volumes.
+The ANFCapacityManager logic app's managed identity will need write permissions to your Azure NetApp Files volume resources.
 This is required for volume auto grow to function.
 You can give the logic app's managed identity the 'contributor' role or create a custom role.

 #### Steps to deploy the ANFCapacityManager logic app